Heartbeat bill: Constitutionality

-Critics of six-week abortion bans say that, since Roe v.
-Wade established that states must allow abortion until the point of viability (between 24 and 28 weeks into the pregnancy), such bills "blatantly contradict" Supreme Court precedent.
-The 2013 North Dakota law banning abortions after six weeks was ruled in District Court to be "clearly invalid and unconstitutional based on the United States Supreme Court precedent in Roe v.
+Before Roe v.
+Wade (1973) and Planned Parenthood v.
+Casey (1992) were overturned in Dobbs v.
+Jackson Women's Health Organization (2022), members of the abortion-rights movement criticized heartbeat bills as violating a constitutionally inferred right to privacy.
+Critics of six-week abortion bans said that, since Roe established that states must allow abortion until the point of viability (generally between 24 and 28 weeks into the pregnancy), such bills "blatantly contradict[ed]" Supreme Court precedent.
+The 2013 North Dakota law banning abortions after six weeks was overturned when the District Court for the District of North Dakota found it to be "clearly invalid and unconstitutional based on the United States Supreme Court precedent in Roe v.
 Wade."

-Proponents of six-week abortion bans contend that the constitutional precedent of Roe v.
-Wade should be re-examined in light of advancements in law and science.
+Proponents of six-week abortion bans contended that the constitutional precedent of Roe should be re-examined in light of advancements in law and science.
 Ohio governor Mike DeWine argued that the main purposes of the bills are to "protect the most vulnerable among us, those who don't have a voice" and that the "government's role should be to protect life from the beginning to the end."